 This card has a 0% introductory APR and doesn’t charge an annual fee.
-Therefore, it is the perfect fit for start-ups or other businesses which don’t have a regular cash flow.
-The introductory 0% APR lasts for 12 months after you open the account and it applies to purchases and balance transfers.
+Therefore, it is the perfect fit for start-ups or other businesses that don’t have a regular cash flow.
+The introductory 0% APR lasts for 12 months after you open the account, and it applies to purchases and balance transfers.
 After this promotional period, the variable APR will range from 14.74% to 20.74%, so make sure to pay off all balances while the promo period lasts.

 A $500 bonus offered by the Business Unlimited card looks really great.

 If you spend at least $3,000 in the first three months after account opening, you will be eligible for this bonus.
 However, if you decide to convert this cash to Ultimate Rewards points, you can earn much more.

 For example, there is an option to turn your bonus into 50,000 Ultimate Rewards points.
 That will double your cash if you choose to pair this card with a card that earns UR points, such as the Chase Sapphire Reserve or the Chase Sapphire Preferred Card.
 If you do this, you can get as much as $1,050 for your 50,000 points.

 The Ink Business Unlimited gives you 1.5% cashback for all your purchases.
 That is both the upside and the downside of this card.

 Well, if you decide to buy airfare using this credit card, you will lose the opportunity to earn five times as much by using another card like the American Express Platinum Card.
 Also, in case you use this card to buy internet service or office supplies, you will lose 5% cashback on the first $25,000 for not using the Ink Business Cash card for these and similar purchases.